bburky/NAS/docs/index.md

 After completing this project, I have discovered a few things I'm unhappy with.
 Basically ARM boards only make so-so servers.

-*   Only **2GB RAM**.
+*   Only **2GB RAM.**
 *   **Slow**.
 Even if it's quad core, 32-bit ARM isn't very fast.
 *   **SATA bandwidth limited to ~300MB/sec** total.
 Some reason the total SATA bandwidth is not the full SATA3 speeds, even though it negotiates a 6.0GB/s link.
 I believe the ASM1061 SATA controller may be connected to the SOC by only a single PCI-E 2.0 lane, reducing the speed significantly.
 [See details][SATA performance].
 This isn't too much of a problem unless you use an SSD though, spinning disks are fairly slow.
-*   **No ZFS**.
-I like ZFS a lot for a NAS, but it isn't very usable on a low RAM 32-bit ARM board.
+*   **No ZFS.** I like ZFS a lot for a NAS, but it isn't very usable on a low RAM 32-bit ARM board.
 I actually compiled it, but I only get 60 MB/sec write speeds to a ZFS mirrored pool.
 And depending on who you listen to, running ZFS without ECC is a terrible idea.
-*   **No RTC**.
-I'm going to attempt to connect a cheap DS3231 "Raspberry Pi RTC" someday.
+*   **No RTC.** I'm going to attempt to connect a cheap DS3231 "Raspberry Pi RTC" someday.
-*   **No mainline Linux**.
-The MediaTek MT7623N is slowly creeping towards mainline Linux, but it's not there yet.
+*   **No mainline Linux.** The MediaTek MT7623N is slowly creeping towards mainline Linux, but it's not there yet.
-*   **No HNAT**.
-This MediaTek SOC supports "HNAT" which should allow doing simple network switching and NAT at gigabit line speeds.
+*   **No HNAT.** This MediaTek SOC supports "HNAT" which should allow doing simple network switching and NAT at gigabit line speeds.
 But it involves a bunch of out-of-tree Linux patches, and doesn't work on current kernels.
-*   **Terrible Wi-Fi chip**.
-The BPI-R2 does include a 2.4 GHz Wi-Fi/Bluetooth chip, but it's not very good.
+*   **Terrible Wi-Fi chip.** The BPI-R2 does include a 2.4 GHz Wi-Fi/Bluetooth chip, but it's not very good.
 It requires out-of-tree patches and binary blobs.
 And really weird runtime configuration to provide the firmware.
 I should be able to add a reasonable Wi-Fi card in the Mini PCIe slot though

 # Conclusion